 The fiscal conservatives who are the most vocal advocates of limits on raises also generally prefer a stronger pay for performance element in salaries.
 That idea was tried not long ago, however, and without much success, at the Defense and Homeland Security departments.

-Gaining enactment of fundamental reforms – even if all sides whole-heartedly committed to making the effort – could is a long and difficult process involving basic issues such as the government’s difficulties in evaluating performance fairly against standards that both employees and management agree on.
+Gaining enactment of fundamental reforms – even if all sides whole-heartedly committed to making the effort – could be a long and difficult process involving basic issues such as the government’s difficulties in evaluating performance fairly against standards that both employees and management agree on.

 Federal Pay Systems